Global Issues Initiative

 The programmatic focus for ISCE is the area of Social and Individual Transformation, one of Virginia Tech’s four discovery scholarship domains.
 For more information about Virginia Tech’s focus on social and individual transformation, please refer to the Discovery Scholarship Section of the University’s strategic plan.

 Broadly, GII addresses international policy questions facing United States at the bilateral, regional and multilateral levels in such areas as trade and economic integration, global security, counter-terrorism, and public health and science.
 An initial research and public information focal area is the international trade regime including multilateral trade negotiations and the impact of these negotiations on economic prosperity, trade in goods and services, economic development, and the integration of developing countries into the global economy.
-In this thrust area, the GII’s activities are closely integrated with the International Food Policy Research Institute (IFPRI).

 For further information about the Global Issues Initiative, contact: